Avnet/WifiBLE/README.md

 ## Overview

 This repository contains a modified version of the Sample code found in the [Azure Sphere Samples repository](https://github.com/Azure/azure-sphere-samples/tree/master/Samples/WifiSetupAndDeviceControlViaBle).
-The code in this repository has been ported to the [Avnet Azure Sphere MT3620 Starter Kit]([http://cloudconnectkits.org/product/azure-sphere-starter-kit](http://cloudconnectkits.org/product/azure-sphere-starter-kit)).
+The code has been ported to the [Avnet Azure Sphere MT3620 Starter Kit]([http://cloudconnectkits.org/product/azure-sphere-starter-kit](http://cloudconnectkits.org/product/azure-sphere-starter-kit)).
 Although the Avnet Starter Kit contains the same MT3620 processor as the Seed Development Board, the hardware platform itself is different.
 A summary of these differences are:

 1. Different number and configuration of LEDs